Charleston SC beaches cover image which shows the Folly Beach pier during a beautiful sunrise

 Part of what makes Charleston SC such a great destination to visit on the East Coast of the United States is its beautiful beaches.
 You won’t find me visiting Charleston without getting at least one beach day in!
 This guide to the best Charleston SC beaches tells you everything to you should know about each, to take advantage of the area’s natural coastal beauty. 🌴🐬

-Folly Beach nicknamed the “The Edge of America” is the most unique of the Charleston SC beaches, and can be thought of as more of a complete beach town with its own character just 20-30 minutes away from downtown.
+Folly Beach, nicknamed the “The Edge of America”, is the most unique of the Charleston SC beaches and a very special place.
+It can be thought of as more of a complete beach town with its own character, just 20-30 minutes away from downtown.
+Don’t come here for a polished beach stay – instead expect a laidback, artsy and eclectic little beach town that is always welcoming.

 First of all, Folly Beach is the best South Carolina beach for surfing, and some people even say it offers some of the best surfing on the East Coast which I agree with – especially for beginners like me!
 The Folly Beach Pier is iconic, and is the center of town where you’ll find convenient Folly Beach rentals like chair and umbrella rentals and water sports.